DigitalGrainSize/SediNet/README.md

-# Upgrade in progress. please don't use until the next update when this message will disappear.
-Thanks
+# Warning, good things are coming.
+Major upgrade in progress.
+Listen to announcements on twitter or when this message disappears

 # SediNet: Build your own sediment descriptor